Phase 2: Articulating the needs

-To really understand what a challenge is about it is important to refine the challenge, to find out where the impact should land and what the target audience really needs.
+To really understand what a challenge is about it is important to refine the challenge, understand the target audience’s needs and determine the desired impact.
 This means digging in and empathising with the target group to get the answers you need to create a good challenge.
-Bear in mind that the challenge should be neither too narrow nor too broad.
-Too narrow a challenge will not leave enough room for creative solutions.
-And a broad challenge won’t give you any idea where to start.

 Research Methods to scope the challenges